KVSlab/VaMPy/paper/paper.md

 parameters such as the friction velocity (and associated $l^+$ and $t^+$ values) [@valen2011direct], which allows the user to assess the relative resolution and simulation quality.
 The script also computes the Kolmogorov scales, kinetic energy, and turbulent kinetic energy, based on phase averaging multiple cardiac cycles.
-The script for computing hemodynamic indices includes the most commonly computed ones, including wall shear stress (WSS), oscillatory shear index (OSI), and relative residence time (RRT), and to demonstrate we have shown the time averaged WSS (TAWSS) in the rightmost panel of \autoref{fig:pipeline}.
-The probe point visualization script creates a figure of velocity and pressure traces at pre-determined points inside the domain.
+The script for computing hemodynamic indices includes the most commonly computed ones, including WSS, oscillatory shear index (OSI), and relative residence time (RRT), and to demonstrate we have shown the time averaged WSS (TAWSS) in the rightmost panel of \autoref{fig:pipeline}.
+The probe point visualization script creates a figure of velocity and pressure traces at predetermined points inside the domain.
 Finally, the conversion script creates viewable versions of the compact velocity and pressure solutions, and may be visualized in software such as `ParaView` [@ayachit2015paraview] .